pactus-project/pactus.org/docs/guide/learn-incentive.md

 To have better understanding about reward distribution, let do a comparison with bitcoin reward distribution.
 We use this comparison to show the difference.
 We love bitcoin and bitcoin is the king.
-The way bitcoin distribute the tokens is a good solution for proof of work blockhain.
+The way bitcoin distribute the tokens is a good solution for proof of work blockchain.
 But in proof of stake we need to distribute tokens more fair.
 Early contributors in bitcoin collect most of the tokens, this scheme in Proof of Stake blockchain will damage the network by powering early contributors, simply because the validators are weighed by their stake.
 More stake, more power.